Fees, Assessment and Payment

 European Union (EU) students

 E.U. students who have not applied for assistance towards the cost of tuition fees should do so within the first two weeks of arrival.
-Help and advice is available from the Student Services Unit on the Seventh Floor or the Finance and Information Services Unit (FISU) on the First Floor, both in the Summer Row Campus.
+Help and advice is available from the Student Services Unit on the Ground Floor or the Finance and Information Services Unit (FISU) on the First Floor, both in The Link building.
 You will need to bring with you either your passport or National Identity Card.

 If you are a non-European Union student, you will not be able to complete enrolment without at least £4,500 of your tuition fees being paid.